 Designed with fabric instead of cushions, which can cause discomfort.

 Metal frame holds a hefty amount weight with ease.
 Gentle motion with the help of the steel frame.
 Thick back and seat cushion offer optimum comfort that users can enjoy.
 All tools are included with the package, allowing for easy assembly.
 Available in a variety of colors.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A canopy porch swing is an amazingly versatile piece of outdoor furniture that’s the perfect fit for nearly every home.
 All you need is a level surface large enough to place the swing, and you have instant serenity.

 You can find a canopy porch swing designed for one, two, three, or even four people to enjoy.
 To get the most satisfaction from your swing, you'll want something that is sturdy and comfortable with UV-treated fabric so it can last a number of years.
 You’ll also want to look for a design that enhances the curb appeal of your home.

 The beauty of a canopy porch swing is that it is an all-in-one piece of furniture.
-It has a base, a swing, and a canopy that serves as shelter from the sun and other elements.
-You don’t need to purchase anything else to gain full enjoyment from this product.
+It has a base, a swing, and a canopy that serves as a shelter from the sun and other elements.
+You don’t need to get anything else to gain full enjoyment from this product.
 All you need is some space for the swing and people who want to relax.